Updated: Jul 11, 2022

 "I started doing open mics all of the time after that and then once I learned and had enough experience the idea to gig for money just seemed so achievable," Kirk said.
 "And I've never looked back, this has been my full time career since then."

-Eventually when the time came to write her own lyrics, Kirk dove in fully and hasn't put the pen down since.
+Eventually when the time came to write her own lyrics, Julia dove in fully and hasn't put the pen down since.

 "I spent so much time listening to music and learning covers of other people's tunes when learning how to play, so it took awhile for me to start writing my own music," Kirk explained.
 "I always have snippets and hundreds of voice memos in my phone of ideas, but about three years ago I finished my first song ever."

 Lyrics to a song tend to rely heavily on life experiences and emotions.
 Whether it's a happy occasion or a broken heart, a song comes alive when you pour your everything into it.